section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/index.md

 ![Reconstructed image](/engineering-education/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/image-fourteen.png)

 ### Conclusion
 As illustrated, the waveletAnalyzer toolbox is simple to use.
 Its interface is very clear.
 Also, this toolbox is not only used for wavelet transform but also denoising, e.t.c.

-Therefore, this toolbox is efficient even for users who have not used Matlab.
+Therefore, this toolbox is efficient even for users who are unfamiliar Matlab.
 Also, you don't have to write any code while using it.
 Since their output is accurate, the wavelet functions `dwt2()` and `idwt2()` are efficient.

 Happy coding!